bill-amadio/Spoon-Knife/testReadMe.md

     File path and file name of the OpenPBTA gene expression file used for the current run of the pipeline(RDS) --metadata ../../data/pbta-histologies.tsv
+    File path and file name of the OpenPBTA histologies file used for the current run(TSV)

+Values for the following arguments are computed in run-sex-prediction-from-RNASeq using values from the USER-SPECIFIED-ARGUMENTS.

+  --output_directory PROCESSED
-    File path and file name of the OpenPBTA histologies file used for the current run(TSV) --output_directory PROCESSED (set in USER-SPECIFIED ARGUMENTS section of run-sex-prediction-from-RNASeq.sh) File path where you would like the cleaned training and test sets to be stored.
+    File path where you would like the cleaned training and test sets to be stored.
   --train_expression_file_name TRAIN_EXPRESSION_FILE_NAME=${FILENAME_LEAD}_${SEED}_train_expression.RDS
     Name for the training expression set output file